Skip to main content Skip to secondary navigation

 Consumer Consumption Taxes

 Increasing consumer taxes to cause people to use less gasoline or electricity has been one of the less popular ideas throughout the years.
-In 2020, an all-time high (43%) of respondents wanted the government to raise gasoline taxes in order to cause people to use less.
-In prior years, support for this policy was closer to 30%.
+In 2020, 41% of respondents wanted the government to raise gasoline taxes in order to cause people to use less.
+In 2024, 28% of Americans believed that the U.S. government should increase taxes on gasoline to cause people to use less.

 Read the question wording.

-Even fewer people (19% in 2006, 28% in 2020) favored increasing electricity taxes to cause people to use less.
+Fewer percentages of Americans (19% in 2006, 15% in 2024) favored increasing electricity taxes to cause people to use less.

 Read the question wording.